dtmirizzi/go-transact/README.md

 	Down: RemoveCredsToIncognito,
 }))

-// You may add any struct that meets the Process interface...
+//-- Make Transaction concurrently (NOT TREAD SAFE) --// err := t.Transact()

-// Make Transaction concurrently (NOT TREAD SAFE) err := t.Transact() if err != nil {
+if err != nil {
     // You may cast the error to gain helper methods